yonasBSD/fancy-gatus/README.md

 Fancy Gatus is intended to be delivered directly from a web server (e.g. Nginx).
 The installation is therefore simple.
 Just download the latest ZIP file from the release page and unpack it into the web root of your server.
 If you want to make further adjustments to the frontend, you can also create the configuration file in the web root.
 Refer to the [Configuration](#configuration) section for more information.

-Make sure that the Gatus API endpoint `/api/v1/endpoints/statuses` is available relative to the frontend if you have not configured a different base URL.
+Make sure that the Gatus API endpoints `/api/v1/endpoints/statuses` and `/api/v1/config` are available relative to the frontend if you have not configured a different base URL.
 An example configuration for Nginx that makes this possible can be found [here](docs/example-nginx.conf).

 ## Configuration